jiangxincode/calculator/README.md

 ## Project Structure

-* `res/`: The resources of this project, for example: icon
 * `include/`: The include file used in other source files
 * `src`: The program source files
 * `test`: The unit test source files